MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 5. Under **External sharing**, specify your sharing level for SharePoint and OneDrive.

 > [!NOTE]
 >  The SharePoint setting applies to all site types, including those connected to Office 365 groups. <br> The OneDrive setting can be more restrictive than the SharePoint setting, but not more permissive. <br> The SharePoint external sharing setting on this page is the same as the one in the Microsoft 365 admin center, under **Settings** \> **Services & add-ins** \> **Sites**.
-The external sharing settings on this page are also the same as those in the OneDrive admin center.
+These settings are also the same as those in the OneDrive admin center.

 ### Which option to select...